xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-gui-beta-for-linux.md

 1. Verify whether your computer meets the System Requirements to work with Katalon Studio.
 You need to make sure that there is a minimum of 2 GB RAM (32-bit) or 4 GB RAM (64-bit) for the app to run normally.
 For more details, see [System Requirements](http://docs.katalon.com/display/KD/System+Requirements).

-2. Install OpenJDK 8 on your Ubuntu (NOT Oracle JDK).
+2. Install OpenJDK 8 (NOT Oracle JDK).

     > Katalon Studio for Linux currently supports OpenJDK 8 only.

-    To install OpenJDK 8, open your Terminal.
+    To install OpenJDK 8 on your Ubuntu, open your Terminal.
 On the command line, type:

     ``` groovy
     sudo apt-get install openjdk-8-jre
     ```

-    You can find more information about the installation steps at the OpenJDK document: [How to download and install prebuilt OpenJDK packages](http://openjdk.java.net/install/).
     Once you finish the installation, your `OpenJDK` information is displayed when you execute `java -version` command.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/katalon-studio-gui-beta-for-linux/Screen-Shot-2018-02-07-at-11.50.50.png" alt="linux" width=100%>

-    If you have multiple versions of OpenJDK installed and the correct version is not being used, use the alternatives command to switch between them:
+    If you have multiple versions of OpenJDK installed on your Ubuntu and the correct version is not being used, use the alternatives command to switch between them:

     ``` groovy